XionVolt/Ai-Ml/Terminologies/Math/linear_algebra/Vectors/Linear-transformations_n_matrices.md

 L( v + w ) = L( v ) + L( w ) =  | 14 |
                                 | 10 |
 ```
 In this example, the linear transformation `L` preserves the structure of vector addition, as the transformed result of `v + w` is the same as the sum of the transformed results of `v` and `w`.
+We also call this property with the term **"additivity"**.

 ---